adobe/aepsdk_flutter/plugins/flutter_aepedge/README.md

 ------
 ## API reference
 ### extensionVersion
-Returns the SDK version of the Edge Network extension
+Returns the SDK version of the Edge Network extension.

 **Syntax**
 ```dart